Please help us with a short survey and you could WIN a $400 American Express gift card or one of ten $10 gift cards.Take survey ›

 Hampton Inn/Homewood Suites

-Houston-based American Liberty Hospitality built a a pair of hotels under one roof at Crawford and Capitol streets Downtown, just steps from the convention center.
+Houston-based American Liberty Hospitality built a a pair of hotels under one roof at Crawford and Capitol streets Downtown, a few blocks from the convention center.
 A 168-room Hampton Inn and a 132-room Homewood Suites comprise the $50 million project that opened in late 2015.
-Also part of the development: 6,000 square feet of meeting space.
+The development also includes 6,000 square feet of meeting space.

 Hampton Inn & Suites by Hilton Houston I-10 West Park Row